kev5/dVote/README.md

 [Devpost Submission](https://devpost.com/software/dvote)

 # dVote
 Decentralized voting application using Ethereum.
-Also allows you to donate Ether to candidates and view their total funds.
+Also allows you to donate Ether to your favorite candidates and view their total campaign funds, allowing transparency throughout the election.

 ## Dependencies
 Install these prerequisites to follow along with the tutorial.
 See free video tutorial or a full explanation of each prerequisite.